 Research

-My current research focuses on deep Gaussian processes and how to apply them in Bayesian inverse problems.
+End of 2025, I finished my PhD in Statistics with Dr Jonas Latz and Dr Aretha Teckentrup.
+My research was focused on deep Gaussian processes (deep GPs) and how to apply them efficiently in Bayesian inverse problems.
 Such inverse problems arise, e. g., in image reconstruction.

 Paper on Deep Gaussian Process Priors